jk34/Kaggle_NCAA_logistic_trees_SVM/README.md

 ## Results

-For logistic regression and using features true winning percentage, seed, and BPI, I got a log-loss score of .6475
+I used true winning percentage, seed, and BPI as features, and logistic regression as the model.
+With this, I got a log-loss score of .6475

 ## Conclusion